+External auditors

-External auditors Non-audit services
+Non-audit services

 The Group's external auditors are PricewaterhouseCoopers LLP ("PwC") and the Audit Committee operates a policy to safeguard the independence and objectivity of the external auditors.
-This policy requires approval of non-audit services provided by the external auditors in advance, with the requirement that on an annual basis the total fees for non-audit services do not exceed the total annual fees for audit services; sets out certain disclosure requirements by the external auditors to the Audit Committee; places restrictions on the employment of the external auditors' former employees; and required periodic partner rotation.
-The Audit Committee is pleased to welcome Gareth Murfitt as the Senior Statutory Auditor this year after Sam Taylor stepped down following his five years in charge.
+This policy requires approval of non-audit services provided by the external auditors in advance, with the requirement that on an annual basis the total fees for non-audit services do not exceed the total annual fees for audit services; sets out certain disclosure requirements by the external auditors to the Audit Committee; places restrictions on the employment of the external auditors' former employees; and reviews required periodic partner rotation.
 During the year, the Audit Committee reviewed the processes that the external auditors have in place to safeguard their independence and received a letter from them confirming that, in their opinion, they remained independent.

-A breakdown of the fees paid to the external auditors in respect of audit and non-audit related work is included in note 6 in the Notes to the Consolidated Financial Statements.
+A breakdown of the fees paid to the external auditors in respect of audit work is included in note 6 in the Notes to the Consolidated Financial Statements.
+The auditors did not perform any non-audit related work during the year.

-The performance and effectiveness of the external auditors were formally reviewed by the Committee taking into account the views of directors and senior management on such matters as independence, objectivity, proficiency, resourcing and audit strategy and planning.
+The performance and effectiveness of the external auditors was formally reviewed by the Committee taking into account the views of directors and senior management on such matters as independence, objectivity, proficiency, resourcing and audit strategy and planning.
 The Committee concluded that the performance of the external auditors remained satisfactory following the review.
 The performance of the external auditors will continue to be reviewed annually.

-The Audit Committee has provided the Board with its recommendation to the shareholders to re-appoint PwC as external auditors for the year ending 31 December 2019.
+The Audit Committee has provided the Board with its recommendation to the shareholders to re-appoint PwC as external auditors for the year ending 31 December 2020.